Estimated reading time: 6 minutes

 - Enroll in a California-approved electrical training program

-- Apply for your Electrician Trainee (ET) Card through the state
+- Navigate and apply for your Electrician Trainee (ET) Card through the state

 - Some students complete training in as little as 50 weeks (program length may vary)